An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

 the HDF rule schedules the job $\arg\max_{j\in A(t)}\rho_j$ at time $t$, where ties are broken arbitrarily.

-Next, let us apply the HDF rule on the original instance with $n$ jobs, and let $\cup_{\ell=1}^{k_j}[t_{j_{\ell}}, t_{j_{\ell}}+\bar{v}_{j_{\ell}}]$ be the disjoint time intervals in which job $j$ is being processed, where the indices $j_{\ell}$ are such that $t_{j_{\ell}}$ are sorted in a decreasing order.
-We define the \emph{split} instance to be the one with $N:=\sum_{j=1}^{n}k_{j}$ jobs, where all the $k_j$ jobs (subjobs in the original instance) associated with job $j$ have the same density $\rho_j$, lengths $\bar{v}_{j_1},\ldots,\bar{v}_{j_{k_j}}$, and release times $t_{j_1},\ldots,t_{j_{k_j}}$.
+Next, let us apply the HDF rule on the original instance with $n$ jobs, and let $\cup_{\ell=1}^{k_j}[t_{j_{\ell}}, t_{j_{\ell}}+\bar{v}_{j_{\ell}}]$ be the disjoint time intervals in which job $j$ is being processed.
+Here $0\leq t_{j_{k_j}}<\ldots<t_{j_2}<t_{j_1}$ are the time instances at which the HDF schedule preempts execution of other jobs in order to process job $j$, and $\bar{v}_{j_{k_j}},\ldots,\bar{v}_{j_1}$ are the length portions of job $j$ that are processes between those consecutive preemption times.
+In particular, we note that $\sum_{\ell=1}^{k_j}\bar{v}_{j_{\ell}}=v_j$.
+We define the \emph{split} instance to be the one with $N:=\sum_{j=1}^{n}k_{j}$ jobs, where the $k_j$ jobs (subjobs in the original instance) associated with job $j$ have the same density $\rho_j$, lengths $\bar{v}_{j_1},\ldots,\bar{v}_{j_{k_j}}$, and release times $t_{j_1},\ldots,t_{j_{k_j}}$.
 The motivation for introducing the split instance is that we do not need to worry about time instances at which a job is interrupted/resumed because of arrival/completion of newly released jobs.
-Therefore, instead of tracking the preemption times of a job, we can treat each subjob separately as a new job.
+Therefore, instead of keeping a record of the time instances at which the HDF schedule preempts a job in the original instance, we can treat each subjob separately as a new job in the split instance.
 This allows us to easily generate a dual optimal solution for the split instance and then convert it into an optimal dual solution for the original instance.

-\begin{lemma} HDF is an optimal schedule for the split instance whose cost, denoted by \emph{OPT}, is equal to the cost of HDF applied on the original online instance. \end{lemma}